Sam---/sam-basic/README.md

 sam-basic
 =========

 This is the interpreter for the SAM-BASIC language, which I created while procrastinating on my college applications.
-I have never written a line of BASIC code in my life, but this language is build on what I've seen of it:
+I have never written a line of BASIC code in my life, but this language is built on what I've seen of it:

 * Line numbers
 * Goto Statement